jeffpar/mandelbot/README.md

 The grid is essentially an internal canvas representing the Cartesian coordinate grid onto which all the complex numbers are plotted, after they have passed through the Mandelbrot set calculations.
 The grid canvas is then drawn onto the view canvas.
-By default, the canvas sizes are the same, but different values can be used to create different aspect ratios, scaling effects, etc.  And the use of two canvases makes the code more flexible, because it provides automatic double-buffering, which is an important feature in animation.
+By default, the canvas sizes are the same, but different values can be used to create different aspect ratios, scaling effects, etc.  The use of two canvases also provides automatic double-buffering, ensuring the smooth animation of current and future visual effects, such as the drawing of the selection rectangle.

 *widthStyle* and *heightStyle* control how your browser displays the view canvas; they are simply passed through to the browser as standard CSS *width* and *height* properties on the `canvas` element using the *style* attribute.  *auto* is the default for